CedricPicron/CedricPicron.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi there!
-This is my personal website, where you can find some of the research I did during my PhD some years ago.
-These days, I'm working at Toyota Motor Europe (TME) as a Computer Vision Engineer.
+This is my personal website, where you can an overview of the research I did during my PhD some years ago.
+These days, I'm working as a Computer Vision Engineer at Toyota Motor Europe (TME).
 Please also check out my LinkedIn page for the latest updates!
 Greetings, Cédric.
 {style="text-align: justify;"}